 - In the Finder’s Go pull-down menu, click Utilities

 - Select Activity Monitor

 - Take a look at the running processes and try to identify the malicious one.
-Its name isn’t likely to have anything in common with Bing redirect, therefore you should focus on resource-intensive entries that look unfamiliar and way out of place.
+Its name isn’t likely to have anything in common with Bing redirect virus, therefore you should focus on resource-intensive entries that look unfamiliar and way out of place.